Fix Your Leaning Chimney In The Clarksburg, WV Area

 The most common method of stabilizing a chimney is through the use of helical piers.
 They not only straighten out your chimney, but they also add strength to the footing.
 You should never attempt to fix the chimney yourself, as this is a job that is better left to professionals.

-Just like any other problem around the home, a damaged chimney won’t heal itself.
+Just like any other problem around the home, a damaged chimney won't heal itself.
 Having someone inspect your home as soon as you notice your leaning chimney could prevent more foundation problems from occurring.
-Contact Foundation Systems of West Virginia today to repair your leaning chimney.
+Contact Foundation Systems of West Virginia at 855-938-2768 today to repair your leaning chimney.